TessorNetwork/kaiju/x/bonds/spec/09_stargate_upgrade.md

 `query.proto` we have the following.
 ```
 rpc Bond(QueryBondRequest) returns (QueryBondResponse) {
-    option (google.api.http).get = "/xco/bonds/{bond_did}";
+    option (google.api.http).get = "/kaiju/bonds/{bond_did}";
 }
 ```
-To query the bond `did:xco:U7GK8p8rVhJMKhBVRCJJ8c` using the legacy Amino REST endpoint, use `/bonds/did:xco:U7GK8p8rVhJMKhBVRCJJ8c`.
-To query the bond using the new gRPC-gateway REST endpoint, use `/xco/bonds/did:xco:U7GK8p8rVhJMKhBVRCJJ8c`.
+To query the bond `did:kaiju:U7GK8p8rVhJMKhBVRCJJ8c` using the legacy Amino REST endpoint, use `/bonds/did:kaiju:U7GK8p8rVhJMKhBVRCJJ8c`.
+To query the bond using the new gRPC-gateway REST endpoint, use `/kaiju/bonds/did:kaiju:U7GK8p8rVhJMKhBVRCJJ8c`.

 ## Single application binary
-xco-blockchain now compiles to a single application binary, as opposed to separate binaries for running a node and one for the CLI & REST server.
-In practice, this means we no longer have an `xcocli` command and now only use `xcod`.
+kaiju now compiles to a single application binary, as opposed to separate binaries for running a node and one for the CLI & REST server.
+In practice, this means we no longer have an `kaijucli` command and now only use `kaijud`.

-Note: There is currently no way of configuring the `xcod` command, which means we have to add flags such as the chain ID every time we use `xcod`.
+Note: There is currently no way of configuring the `kaijud` command, which means we have to add flags such as the chain ID every time we use `kaijud`.
 This has been reported and (at the time of writing) is an open issue, available here: https://github.com/cosmos/cosmos-sdk/issues/8529.